byteblenduk/whmcs-userclientsync/README.md

 ## Credits

-The User/Client Sync module was created by Twizel.
+The User/Client Sync module was created by Twizel on behalf of ByteBlend.